codynhanpham/wordle-solver/README.md

 If you have Git Bash installed on your device, double-click the `run.sh` file to run the script with the Git Bash terminal.

+### On a webpage with a nice looking and user friendly UI, which can be easily accessed from any device without any expensive certificate on either end.
+*Trust me, coming soon™.*

+---

-The first word in any Wordle game is just a medium to gather information about the correct word.
-Some good starter words may include RADIO, RAISE, ARISE, etc. Afterwards, the app will use the game's feedbacks to helps narrow down the correct word.
+>The first word in any Wordle game is just a medium to gather information about the correct word.
+Some good starter words may include RADIO, CRANE, RAISE, ARISE, etc. Afterwards, the app will use the game's feedbacks to helps narrow down the correct word.

 ## Syntax
 ***If there is nothing to input for any of these fields, just hit enter to go to the next.***